► New 2020 Audi A3 Sportback review

 It’s fully connected, so you get access to numerous Audi Connect online functions.
-We're still at the start of this journey, but for now the new A3 can communicate with other vehicles (so-called Car-to-X services) in order to find free parking spaces in the city or string together several green traffic lights.
+For now the new A3 can communicate with other vehicles (so-called Car-to-X services) in order to find free parking spaces in the city or string together several green traffic lights.
 There’ll be much more to come here, as cars become ever more connected and more switched-on…

-So is the new Audi A3 Sportback a better bet than the Golf?
+So is it a better bet than a Golf?

-The base A3 Sportback will be around £1000 more expensive than the VW Golf it’s based on.
+The base A3 Sportback is around £1000 more expensive than the Volkswagen Golf it’s based on.
 Granted, you get alloy wheels, that chunky sports steering wheel and heated door mirrors as standard here, and you won’t find those on every car from Wolfsburg.
 Among the compact hatchbacks, the A3 Sportback remains a premium representative – you might have to want that Audi badge to stump up the extra, but it’s good to know in this case, the A3 Sportback is worth the premium.

 And, of course, there will be sporty versions too.
 In fact, we’ve already driven the new Audi S3 Sportback and you can read our review here.

-Although the new Audi A3 Sportback technically owes a lot to the latest Mk8 VW Golf, it has its own character, and comes across as a far more complete, sharp-looking and frankly desirable hatchback.
+Although the new Audi A3 Sportback technically owes a lot to the Volkswagen Golf 8, it has its own character, and comes across as a far more complete, sharp-looking and frankly desirable hatchback.
 This applies to the dynamic suspension tuning and the expressive design, as well as the infotainment, the high build quality and overall asking price.

 It’s job done for now.
-But the real answer will come when we get to group test the A3 against its main rivals, the BMW 1-series hatchback and the Mercedes-Benz A-Class.
+But the real answer will come when we get to group test the A3 against its main rivals – the BMW 1 Series hatchback and the Mercedes-Benz A-Class.
 For the moment, and having driven all three models separately, it feels as if the Audi is actually decisively better than its most fearsome rivals – but as always, it comes down to driving them together.
 Then we’ll know for sure.